Subang Jaya station: Kelana Jaya Line extension

-As part of the LRT Extension Project, the Kelana Jaya Line was extended by 17 km to Putra Heights through Subang Jaya and UEP Subang Jaya (USJ).
-The Subang Jaya station allows passengers to interchange between the KTM Komuter and the LRT.
+As part of the Rapid KL LRT Extension Project, the Kelana Jaya Line was extended by 17 km to through Subang Jaya and UEP Subang Jaya (USJ).
+The Subang Jaya station allows passengers to interchange between the KTM Komuter network and the LRT.
 The Kelana Jaya Line extension was opened on 30 June 2016.
 Passengers wishing to change between the lines need to exit the paid areas of both services as they have different fare collection systems.

 Skypark Link extension

-An 8.15 km branch line of the Tanjung Malim-Port Klang Line was constructed from Subang Jaya to the Terminal Skypark Komuter station at Sultan Abdul Aziz Shah Airport, providing a rail link to the airport when it opened on 1 May 2018.
+An 8.15 km branch line of the Tanjung Malim-Port Klang Line was constructed from Subang Jaya to the Terminal Skypark Komuter station at Sultan Abdul Aziz Shah Airport (Subang Airport), providing a rail link to the airport when it opened on 1 May 2018.
 The service, now known as the KL Sentral–Terminal Skypark Line, connects the airport directly to KL Sentral via this station.